Features

 --keep

-The hydrate workflow owns CI setup.
-The capsule owns the replay command and oracle. crabbox run syncs local edits into the hydrated workspace before running the replay.
+The hydrate workflow owns CI setup; the capsule owns the replay command and oracle. crabbox run syncs local edits into the hydrated workspace before running the replay.

-#With Checkpoints
+#With checkpoints

 Use a checkpoint when setup is expensive and should be reused across many replays: